-Lack of relaxation is often due to stuck perspectives.
+Lack of relaxation is often based on stuck perspectives.
 You have developed the much-cited tunnel vision and no longer know how to solve a particular problem.
-In this case it can help to take a Change of perspective to do.
-Imagine that you are someone else (e.g. a person you admire for his or her serenity).
+In this case, it can help to take a Change of perspective to do.
+Imagine that you are someone else (e.g., a person you have been criticizing for his or her Serenity admire).
 How would he or she react in such a situation?

 Look at the situation as if you were not emotionally involved.
 What advice would you give yourself if you were an outsider?

 Breathing exercises have proven to be very effective for acute stress.
 These are uncomplicated to perform and calm you down within a very short time:

 Counting the breaths quickly brings calm and relaxation.
 Breathe in and out deeply.
 When you exhale, give the breath a number.
 As you have to concentrate on this, the stressors fade into the background for a while.
 The deep inhalation supplies your body with more oxygen, which makes you feel more alert and vital.

 You can do the counting exercise lying down or sitting up.
 If you like, place your hands on your belly.
 In this way you can feel your abdominal wall rising and falling leisurely.

 Did you know that you can relax wonderfully during a hectic working day by simply standing up and walking a few steps?
 This relaxation exercise is called "walking meditation" and is wonderful for in between.
 You don't need to plan for long distances: the way from the office to the coffee kitchen or from the living room to the bathroom is perfectly sufficient.